Afghan government to shun U.S. talks with Taliban

 The United States wants the return of the only known U.S. prisoner of war from the conflict, Sergeant Bowe Bergdahl, who is believed to be held by the Taliban.

-(Additional reporting by Miriam Arghandiwal, Jeff Mason and Roberta Rampton in Berlin, and Amena Bakr in Dubai; Writing by Dylan Welch and Warren Strobel; Editing by Robert Birsel and Jim Loney)
+(Additional reporting by Miriam Arghandiwal, Jeff Mason and Roberta Rampton in Berlin, Amena Bakr in Dubai and Phil Stewart in Washington; Writing by Dylan Welch and Warren Strobel; Editing by Robert Birsel and Peter Cooney)